d-p35/lifomation-website/README.md

 Thank you for using Lifomation!
 If you encounter any issues or have suggestions for improvements, please open an issue on our [GitHub repository](https://github.com/your_username/lifomation/issues).

+## Learn More

+For additional information and updates, please visit our Notion page: [Lifomation](https://yashankxy.notion.site/Lifomation-f3fff6a1973d4b35aa7f4a23f72f2b9b?pvs=4)
 ---

 *Keep your documents safe and accessible with Lifomation.*